You already have a cellphone, the latest one on the market. You can text message or call the people you need to get in touch with.

 Call someone from your computer and more

 OpenPhone is more than just a way to call someone from your computer.
-It provides a lot more functionality than that, making it a robust business phone system for startups, small businesses, and solopreneurs.
+It’s far easier to build relationships with your customers using dozens of other features, making it a robust business phone system for startups, small businesses, and solopreneurs.
 And, it allows its users to keep their personal and professional lives separate.

 Here are some of the features you get with OpenPhone: